Artistic Opposites–Husband & Wife Duo Art Show on Display

-An art reception will be held at Landis Homes on February 5 featuring the work of a local couple, photographer and woodturner, Jim Bowman and potter, Lin Bowman.
-The show for this husband and wife duo will feature their latest creations which reflect the natural world.
+An art reception was held on February 5 featuring the work of a local couple, photographer and woodturner, Jim Bowman and potter, Lin Bowman.
+The show for this husband and wife duo are featuring their latest creations which reflect the natural world.

 Jim purchased his first professional 35mm camera while in college, thereby forging his destiny by what he saw through the lens.
 Although trained to be a biology teacher, he instead opened a photography studio and began a career of magazine photo illustration.
 After working over three decades in film and video production and editing, Jim returned to his early life profession.